I'm worried about my friend's escalating drug use

 In terms of how to help him, consider the following strategies:

 Learn about drugs and addiction by reading literature, consulting health experts, and tapping into local resources.
 You can gather information online about various drugs and addiction by searching the Alcohol & Other Drugs archive of Go Ask Alice!
-Other sources of drug information include the Do It Now Foundation, National Institute on Drug Abuse, and Facts on Tap.
-If you're a Columbia student, you can meet with a health educator at Alice!
-Columbia University's Health Promotion Program, a health care provider at Medical Services, a counselor at Counseling and Psychological Services (CPS), or a member of the Residential Life staff.
-If not, is there a health educator, guidance counselor, health professional, or supportive family member who you can talk with, ask questions, and/or get support?
+Other sources of drug information include the Do It Now Foundation, National Institute on Drug Abuse, and Phoenix House.
+Is there a health educator, guidance counselor, health professional, or supportive family member who you can talk with, ask questions, and/or get support?
 Gaining knowledge and understanding of drug misuse/abuse and addiction may help you figure out what you can say to your friend.

 Think about what you will say.